Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Evaluation

+\textbf{Reliability.} On the full 8,119-pair dataset, the three automated labelers achieve Fleiss' $\kappa = 0.77$~\cite{fleiss1971measuring} (substantial agreement~\cite{landis1977measurement}) across model families.
+On the 200-pair validation subset, including the two manual labelers, all five labelers reach $\kappa = 0.72$, confirming that the taxonomy is applied consistently across both manual and automated labelers.

+\textbf{Completeness.} Of 8,119 pairs, \textbf{no pair (0\%)} was assigned the \emph{Unclassifiable} catch-all label.
+The label--frequency distribution contains no singletons among the 25 substantive labels (excluding the singleton \emph{Behavioral Constraint}, which appears in only 1 file): no other label appears in fewer than 17 files.
+The Good--Turing discovery probability, i.e., the estimated chance that the next file introduces a label outside the taxonomy, is $Q_1/T = 1/1{,}140 = \mathbf{0.09\%}$ per file (coverage $99.91\%$), where $T$ is the number of files.
+All 25 non-singleton labels appear within roughly the first 17\% of files, while the remaining 83\% introduce none.
+Because this argument depends only on the label--frequency structure, it is independent of how labels were assigned, complementing the per-rater agreement above.
-\autoref{tab:distribution} reports the label distribution across all 9,083 pairs.
-The most frequent labels are \emph{Keyword Echo} (41.2\%) and \emph{Content Expansion} (38.2\%), reflecting that most LLM calls either echo key terms from the input or generate new content guided by the input. \emph{Ignored} accounts for 13.2\%, indicating that a substantial minority of placeholders have no observable effect on the output.
-The blocked group (L0: Ignored, Missing Context, Missing Capabilities, Policy Refusal) covers 15.4\% of all pairs.

-Notably, 45.5\% of placeholders receive multiple labels (14,245 total label assignments), confirming that information flow across the LLM boundary is often multi-faceted: a placeholder may be simultaneously echoed as a keyword and used as a constraint for content expansion.
+\textbf{Informativeness.} \autoref{tab:distribution} reports the label distribution across all 8,119 pairs.
+The most frequent labels are \emph{Content Expansion} (53.9\%), \emph{Fragment Copy} (33.1\%), and \emph{Keyword Echo} (33.0\%), reflecting that most LLM calls either generate new content guided by the input or echo key terms from it. \emph{Ignored} accounts for 9.3\%, indicating that a substantial minority of placeholders have no observable effect on the output.
+When all of a placeholder's labels fall in the blocked group (L0: Ignored, Missing Context, Missing Capabilities, Policy Refusal), it is fully non-propagating, which holds for 7.0\% of all pairs.
+Notably, 76.3\% of placeholders receive multiple labels (20{,}782 total label assignments), confirming that information flow across the LLM boundary is often multi-faceted: a placeholder may be simultaneously echoed as a keyword and used as a constraint for content expansion.

 { }